mongodb-developer/AtlasForms/README.md

   - How *critical* are dropdown picklists

 ## Known BUGS to fix
-   - You can delete the first element in an array removing it form the GUI - this is a little complex to fix.
+   - You can delete the first element in an array removing it form the GUI when editing - this is a little complex to fix.
    We need to be able to remove all data but must always have something we can type in.
-   - Also do we handle arrays of non string scalarrs?
+   - Do we handle arrays of non string scalarrs? - test that and fix as required
-   - If you Edit one and delete another  array element at the same time I think that breaks. as we cannot $pull and $set on the array - to test.
+   - We do not support arrays in Objects and we probably should...
+Not critical right now

 ## Work in Progress / TODO / Ideas